amitosaurus/pentagram/2.solution/Readme.md

 - Call Center Agent: A call center representative Inquire ticket status and can create a new Ticket on customer behalf

-- Payment Gateway: It is a third party payment service provider.
+- Payment Gateway: It is a third-party payment service provider.
 SysOps system interact with Payment Gateway to process customer annual feet

 - Notification System: It is the software system which is used to send notifications SMS or Email